 The University and College are committed to making arrangements to enable any student with a disability to participate as fully as possible in student life.
-The College's Disability Officer is the Academic Registrar, Miss Thea Crapper (thea.crapper@st-hughs.ox.ac.uk).
+The College's Disability Contact is the Academic Registrar, Miss Thea Crapper (thea.crapper@st-hughs.ox.ac.uk).
 If students have any difficulties regarding their College room, the Accommodation Manager will ensure that necessary adjustments are made.

-The College's Advisor at the Disability Office is Pauline Graham, who can be contacted by email: pauline.graham@admin.ox.ac.uk; the College's Disability Advisor for mental health is Teena Bowes (teena.bowes@admin.ox.ac.uk).
-Students with disabilities or specific needs, including Specific Learning Difficulties, are urged to notify College as soon as they are able of any alternative requirements or provisions, with respect to examinations, adapted rooms, ramps, fire evacuations etc. Detailed information for students with disabilities is available on request.
+The College's Advisor at the University's Disability Advisory Service is Pauline Graham, who can be contacted by email: pauline.graham@admin.ox.ac.uk; the College's Disability Advisor for mental health is Teena Bowes (teena.bowes@admin.ox.ac.uk).
+Students with disabilities or specific needs, including Specific Learning Difficulties, are urged to notify College as soon as they are able of any alternative requirements for examinations, adapted rooms, ramps, fire evacuations etc.